Ruthvik9/soccer_tracking/README.md

 ## Future Work and Potential Enhancements

-Given more time and resources, some things that come to mind are:
+Given more time and resources, some things that come to mind are: <br />

 i) Investigate better handling of jersey color reliance, which can lead to shortcut learning. <br />
-ii) Develop better motion-based features. iii) Integrate the deconfuse track idea to stabilize identity assignment. iv) Explore the use of MixSort (by SportsMOT authors) for inference, as it is trained specifically on SportsMOT for tracking.
-While we take a custom route, MixSort is a strong baseline to benchmark against.
+ii) Develop better motion-based features. <br />
+iii) Integrate the deconfuse track idea to stabilize identity assignment. <br />
+iv) Explore the use of MixSort (by SportsMOT authors) for inference, as it is trained specifically on SportsMOT for tracking.
+While we take a custom route, MixSort is a strong baseline to benchmark against. <br />
-v) Combine SportsMOT with SoccerNet dataset to improve domain generalization. vi) Integrate auxiliary cues like OCR (jersey numbers) or head/face features, if reliably detected. vii) The scope of unique IDs in SportsMOT is not global.
+v) Combine SportsMOT with SoccerNet dataset to improve domain generalization. <br />
+vi) Integrate auxiliary cues like OCR (jersey numbers) or head/face features, if reliably detected. <br />
+vii) The scope of unique IDs in SportsMOT is not global.
 Nor is it a dataset that can be used for commercial purposes.
-So maybe getting some custom data annotated? viii) Investigate including samples from datasets like Market1501 to regularize the model and improve generalization beyond uniforms (proposed by one of the papers) ix)Explore more modern tracking methods such as TrackTrack or other motion-aware trackers. x)Tune tracking hyperparameters (e.g., detection confidence, match thresholds) to suppress spurious detections.
+So maybe getting some custom data annotated? <br />
+viii) Investigate including samples from datasets like Market1501 to regularize the model and improve generalization beyond uniforms (proposed by one of the papers) <br />
+ix)Explore more modern tracking methods such as TrackTrack or other motion-aware trackers. <br />
+x)Tune tracking hyperparameters (e.g., detection confidence, match thresholds) to suppress spurious detections.